-Whether you love to travel, yearn to see the world or simply need to get out of the country until "things cool off," these top international jobs offer the cure to your jet-set itch.
+Whether you love to travel, yearn to see the world or simply need to get out of the country until "things cool off," these international jobs might be the perfect cure for your jet-set itch.
 Grab your passport and take a look at some of the most in-demand careers around the world.

-From financial experts to skilled trades, these top international careers offer options for a range of skills.
-Take a look at the top international jobs, with salary conversations to U.S. Dollars as of June 2011:
+From financial experts to skilled trades, these international careers offer options for a range of skills.
+Take a look at these intriguing international jobs, with salary conversations to U.S. dollars as of June 2011:

-1. Foreign exchange dealer and broker, Singapore: There are plenty of reasons to visit Singapore -- beaches, shopping, strict chewing-gum laws -- but their yearly wages could be the top reason to move there.
+1. Foreign exchange dealer and broker, Singapore: There are plenty of reasons to visit Singapore -- beaches, shopping, strict chewing-gum laws -- but their yearly wages are certainly one of the more persuasive arguments.
 These financial professionals earned $169,764 USD in 2010, according to a survey by Salary.com.
 English is an official language, making it easier for foreigners to work in the community.

 2. Petroleum engineer, Norway: Do you have a degree in engineering?
 Do you know what marzipan is?
 If so, you are halfway to an enjoyable career in Norway.
 Minimum wage in this northern nation is £10 an hour ($16.40 USD) compared to £5.73 ($9.39) in the United Kingdom, The Mirror reports.
 Working on local oil rigs isn't the most romantic job, but it certainly pays well.
 Many U.S. oil companies send their skilled workers to jobs on-site in Norway.